food52/thumbor_aws/Readme.md

 Our Changes
 ===========

-1. Don't hash the entire results path.
+1. Don't hash the results path.
 By default, when thumbor saves the result to S3 for an image path like:

 ```